 |This consultation does not prejudge in any way the financial allocation for the CAP in the next MFF.|

-This public consultation is open until the 2nd May 2017.
+This public consultation closed on 2 May 2017.

 Responsible service: Directorate-General for Agriculture and Rural Development